 Your Canoe Equipment Checklist is one part of your camping trip.
-It also can be use by those planning a Kayak Camping trip, with just a few edits.
-The check list at the bottom of this page can be used as a starting point.
+It also can be used by those planning a Kayak Camping trip, with just a few edits.
+The checklist at the bottom of this page can be used as a starting point.
 Make changes to fit your needs, time of year and area you will be camping in.

 When review the list, think about how much room you will have, and how long you will be gone.
 Think small, compact and is it necessary.
 There is not one person who has gone camping that has over or under packed.
 As you review the list, start with the basics and go from there.

 Make sure you adjust your Canoe Equipment Checklist to consider seasonal temperatures and type of waterways traveled.
 If the campsite is one on a lake that you will be returning to every evening, then add some items from our tent camping checklist.

 On the other hand, if your trip is headed down river, then a single tent or no tent (just a tarp) may be needed.
 A camping hammock would be ideal for this type of camping.
 The backpacking checklist can help here with some items that may not appear on this list.

 Above all, make sure you have emergency rations of food, clean drinking water, and First Aid Kit.
 One mishap with a poorly packed canoe and you'll find yourself without the basic necessities to stay alive.

 One of the hidden dangers of canoeing or kayaking is not the possibility of drowning.
 The danger comes from the body beginning to shut down due to hypothermia.

 Many mountain rivers can be as cold as 40° in the summertime.
 Staying wet for most of the day without pulling off, and getting a chance to dry off, and warm up can bring on hypothermia and it can happen very gradually.

 If a person has begun to show signs of lack of sensory perception and lack of awareness of surroundings, then there is a good chance that the body temperature has begun to drop and the body is shutting down.